ShengZhe0820/bytebond/README.md

 // "Safe token transfer router failed!" and "Precompile Error"
 // But the idea of calling trading function from external DEX is implemented

-node traderV2.js
+// Please provide your accountID and privateKey in the code node traderV2.js
 ```